-- Features: Aluminum construction, rear rack, hydraulic disc brakes, mid-drive motor
+- Features: Aluminum construction, fenders and lights, hydraulic disc brakes, mid-drive motor

 - MSRP: from $3,299

-Commuting by bike is becoming the cheapest and most efficient way of getting from point A to point B in big cities.
-This is especially true if you’re doing it on an efficient e-bike such as the Co-op Cycles CTY e2.1.
+Commuting by bike is becoming the cheapest and most efficient way of getting around in big cities.
+This is especially true if you’re doing it on an efficient e-bike such as the Priority Current.

-This e-bike is built around an alloy frame that comes equipped with a rear rack, fenders, and a kickstand.
-It’s powered by a Shimano E5000 250W mid-motor and a 418Wh battery located on the downtube.
+This e-bike is built around an alloy frame that comes equipped with a fenders, lights, and a kickstand.
+It’s powered by a 500W mid-drive motor and a 500Wh battery fully integrated into the downtube.
 The company claims you can get up to 50 miles of range from it.

-This is a Class 1 e-bike, so the top assisted speed is 20 mph.
+This is a Class 3 e-bike, so the top assisted speed is 28 mph.
 However, you can also lower the top speed to 20 mph to comply with Class 1 ebike regulations.
 On top of that, the Priority Current also comes with either a Shimano Inter-5 internal hub or enviolo Heavy Duty coupled with a Gates carbon belt, which makes it one of the best electric city bikes.

-Co-op Cycles CTY e2.1 is incredibly practical and comfortable, so you’ll find it joyful to ride it to work and back every day, without breaking a sweat.
+Priority Current is incredibly practical and comfortable, so you’ll find it joyful to ride it to work and back without breaking a sweat.